 In addition, J.J.
 Keller also provides individual consulting services for employers that want assistance drafting or implementing their own compliance policies.
 The company sells various compliance-related materials including posters and placards for use in company workspaces.

-EasyLlama is based in San Francisco.
+EasyLlama was founded in 2019 and is based in San Francisco.
 It offers harassment training exclusively.
 Unlike other training companies that we reviewed, EasyLlama places a significant focus on technology that has the singular goal of building a compliance-driven training product that’s flexible for employers and easy to use.

 Training is also fully compliant with state regulations and offers employers easy access to tracking and reporting.